probably-not-porter/probably-not-porter/README.md

 I make tools for data and organization.
 I like building websites for niche ideas and sharing them with others.

 ### Work
-I work at Earlham College as a Computational System Manager (2021 - present).
+- I work at Earlham College as a Computational System Manager (2021 - present).
-I create HPC solutions for teaching and research, and help students learn computational tools.
+- I create HPC solutions for teaching and research, and help students learn computational tools.
+- Find the other half of my coding work on my [EC Gitlab profile](https://code.cs.earlham.edu/pelibby16).